brennanbrown/stars/index.md

 ## JavaScript

+- [cfjedimaster/jamstack-search](https://github.com/cfjedimaster/jamstack-search) - Presentation and demos for searching the Jamstack
 - [jhvanderschee/jekyllcodex](https://github.com/jhvanderschee/jekyllcodex) - A website for front-end developers who want to learn Jekyll.
 - [lowlighter/metrics](https://github.com/lowlighter/metrics) - 📊 An infographics generator with 30+ plugins and 200+ options to display stats about your GitHub account and render them as SVG, Markdown, PDF or JSON!
 - [inadeqtfuturs/garden](https://github.com/inadeqtfuturs/garden) - 🌱 a place to think about digital gardening